Islamic mythology: Adam in the Garden

-Islamic scholars knew the world was not flat.
-Islamic astronomy was developed on the basis of a spherical earth inherited from Hellenistic astronomy.
-The Islamic theoretical framework largely relied on the fundamental contributions of Aristotle (De caelo) and Ptolemy (Almagest), both of whom worked from the premise that the Earth was spherical and at the centre of the universe (geocentric model).

-The 11th-century scholar Ibn Hazm stated: "Evidence shows that the Earth is a sphere but public people say the opposite."
-He added: "None of those who deserve being Imams for Muslims has denied that Earth is round.
-And we have not received anything indicates a denial, not even a single word."
+Structure of the world

+The traditionalist account on the structure of the world is deeply embedded in the larger context of Middle Eastern mythological cosmology.
+In contrast to the philosophical and some views deriving from speculative theology (Kalām), which agrees with Hellenistic cosmology on the distinction between a lower material world and an unchanging celestial world, the traditionalists describe both the earthly world and the heavens as composed of material nature.

+Accordingly, the heavens span in a dome-like structure over the earths, arranged in horizontal layers one upon another.
+At top stands the Throne of God (Al-ʽArsh) separated from the seven heavens below.
+The lowest heaven is often associated with a firmly-enclosed water of a celestial ocean.
+Below the heavens follow the seven earths.
+The earths are likewise also part of the supernatural cosmos and serve as gradual stages of hell.
+The surface is inhabited by humans, the lower stages are the abode of destructive winds and djinn, followed by brimstones of hell, scorpions and vipers, and eventually the devils at the bottom.

 The Kaaba

 According to Islamic mythology, God instructed Adam to construct a building (called the Kaaba) to be the earthly counterpart of the House of Heaven and that Ibrahim (Abraham) and Ismail (Ishmael) later rebuilt it on its original foundations after was destroyed in the flood of Nuh (Noah).
 According to other opinions, Ibrahim and Ismail were the first to build it.
 As Ismail was searching for a stone to mark a corner with, he met with the angel Jibrail (Gabriel).
 Jibrail gave him the Black Stone.
 According to the hadith, the Black Stone is reported to have been milky white after being descended from Heaven but was rendered black due to the sins of the people, who had touched it.
 Muslims do not worship the Black Stone.

 The Kaaba was originally intended as a symbolic house for the one monotheistic God.
 However, according to Islamic mythology, after Ibrahim's death, people started to fill the Kaaba with "pagan idols".
 When Muhammad conquered Mecca after his exile, he removed the idols from the Kaaba.
 The inside of the Kaaba is now empty.
 It now stands as an important pilgrimage site, which all Muslims are supposed to visit at least once if they are able (Hajj).
 Muslims are supposed to pray five times a day while facing in the Kaaba's direction (qibla).